 With a slew of songwriting honors (including the Kerrville New Folk award and Merlefest country category award) and a frequent spot touring and singing with The Indigo Girls, Becky has proven she has the writing and performance skills to add a deluxe Nashville character to your project.
 She's a versatile writer and singer, with killer rock n roll songs like "Dive Bar Sweetheart" and vulnerable ballads like "I Miss You", all performed with grit and authenticity.
-She's written or co-written hundreds of songs for her solo projects, her band The Great Unknowns, and for other artists' records.
+She's written or co-written hundreds of songs for her solo projects, her bands The Reckless Electric and The Great Unknowns, and for other artists' records.

 CreditsAllMusic verified credits for Becky Warren

 Interview with Becky Warren

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?

 A: Mary Bragg!
 She's a dear friend and a phenomenal singer and songwriter.

 Q: What advice do you have for a customer looking to hire a provider like you?

 A: Be as specific as you can be about what you want.
 References to singers and songs you like or don't like are always helpful!